mtorromeo/gmenu2x/documentation/compilation-instructions.markdown

 To compile GMenu2X for a x86/x86_64 linux system, issue the following command:

 {% highlight bash %}
-make -f Makefile.linux
+make -f Makefile.pc
 {% endhighlight %}

 The main Makefile targets the GP2X device and supports both static and shared libraries compilation (default).
-The OPEN2X global variable needs to be exported and point to the toolchain directory (e.g. /opt/open2x/gcc-4.1.1-glibc-2.3.6) To build a static binary:
+The OPEN2X global variable needs to be exported and point to the toolchain directory (e.g. /opt/open2x/gcc-4.1.1-glibc-2.3.6).
+To build a static binary:

 {% highlight bash %}